 In the meantime, we’ve put together this comprehensive psychedelic dosage guide based on each type of substance.
 This guide will help you determine how much of each substance to take for your desired effect.
 We’ll state our recommended dose as well as what a light and a heavy dose would look like for reference.

 Recommended Dosage: 20 to 30 mg of psilocybin/70 kg of body mass (typically equates to about 3 to 5 grams of dried mushroom)

 It’s important to note that much of the research on taking magic mushrooms has involved the active chemical compound itself—not the entire mushroom.
 Determining mushroom dosage typically involves the mushroom as a whole.

 Furthermore, different psychedelic mushrooms or magic mushrooms contain different amounts of psilocybin, the ingredient that makes you “trip.”
 If you’re going to use a recommended dosage, you’ll have to do some math to work the weight of the mushrooms required to contain the amount of recommended psilocybin (mg).

 Fortunately, there are a few calculators that can help determine low dose and high dose amounts for dried mushrooms: this calculator allows you to choose from fresh or dried mushrooms or truffles, and this one breaks it down into different strains of mushroom and considers if you’re taking a monoamine oxidase inhibitor (MAOI) or not.

 Generally speaking, higher doses, which some call a heroic dose of psilocybe mushrooms are associated with more positive benefits.
 However, as with most substances, this is a very fine line and higher doses don’t always translate into better experiences.
-Higher doses will almost always result in a more intense experience, which can result in significant discomfort (what many categorize as a bad trip).

 A higher, heroic dose of fresh mushrooms will almost always result in a more intense experience, which can result in significant discomfort–what many categorize as a ‘bad trip‘.
 It’s also important to note that even the lowest dosages used in these studies produce long-lasting and positive changes in spiritual beliefs, overall satisfaction, behavior, and attitudes.